RedHat-UX/red-hat-design-system/docs/patterns/card/index.md

 Use to display a short quote with attribution text.
 Logos, images, and a Secondary call to action may be used or not.

-## Avatars

-Use to highlight a group of people who engage in an event.
-A label should be included, but including text is optional.

-Use the [`<rh-avatar>`](/elements/avatar/) element to element to present the list of users.

-{% include './patterns/avatars.html' %}

 ## Video